pucktada/ethnicseer/README.md

-# ethnicseer ['ethnic-seer'] - a name-ethnicity classifier
+# ethnicseer - a name-ethnicity classifier

 *ethnicseer* ('ethnic-seer') is a name-ethnicity classifier, written in python.
-It can determine the ethnicity of a given name, using linguistic features such as sequences of characters found in the name and its phonetic pronounciation. *ethnicseer* comes with a pre-trained model, which can handle the following 12 ethnicities: middle-eastern, chinese, english, french, vietnam, spanish, italian, german, japanese, russian, indian, and korean.
+It can determine the ethnicity of a given name, using linguistic features such as sequences of characters found in the name and its phonetic pronounciation. *ethnicseer* comes with a pre-trained model, which can handle the following 12 ethnicities: Middle-Eastern, Chinese, English, French, Vietnam, Spanish, Italian, German, Japanese, Russian, Indian, and Korean.
 The included pre-trained model can achieve around 84% accuracy on the test data set.

 *ethnicseer* is based on the name-ethnicity classifier, orginally proposed here:
 > Treeratpituk, Pucktada, and C. Lee Giles.
 "Name-ethnicity classification and ethnicity-sensitive name matching."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 26.
 No. 1.
 2012.